 - State-State of registration must be entered correctly

-- Body Type-It is much easier for NY State chariots to beat their ticket when it’s omitted, misdescribed or illegible than out-of-state chariots.
+- Body Type-It is much easier for NY State chariots to beat their ticket when it’s omitted, misdescribed, or illegible than for out-of-state chariots.
 The standard of proof for out-of-staters is “reasonably accurate.”
 Judges are reluctant to gift the benefit of the doubt to out-of-state drivers

 - Place of occurrence-This is a description of the location of your parking space.
 Always check it for accuracy because if it is misdescribed, you win upon presenting the proper proof

 - Rule-Warriors must enter the correct reference to Rule 4-08 or else your ticket is dismissable upon application.
 For example, in the above parking ticket, the warrior referenced the correct rule for a fire hydrant violation, R. 4-08(e)(2).
 Please note that the violation code number is not a required element